 5. Set a Timer Throughout the Day Reminding You to Pump

-While you are at work, it’s easy to let time slip by, and you may forget to pump.
-To make sure you are keeping your milk supply high, set some timers throughout the day to go and pump.
-This makes things easier for you and one less thing you have to remember!
+While at work, it’s easy to let time slip by, and you may forget to pump.
+To ensure you keep your milk supply high while at work, set some timers throughout the day to go and pump.
+This makes things easier for you and you have to remember one less thing!

 6. Pack Snacks!